source-academy/scm-slang/README.md

 `scm-slang` is designed following the [R7RS language specification](https://small.r7rs.org/) of Scheme.
 However, there are several key deviations that differentiate `scm-slang` from a complete implementation of R7RS Scheme:

 - Continuations: Continuations do not currently have first-class status in Source.
 Hence, procedures such as `call/cc`, which operate on continuations, are not yet implemented.
+Subject to change, with the implementation of the Explict Control Evaluator in js-slang.

+- Macros: Not implemented.
+Subject to change with the future refactoring of scm-slang to use an intermediate AST before final estree translation.

+- Defines of same variable in same scope: Not allowed at the moment.
+Subject to change with the future refactoring of scm-slang to use an intermediate AST before final estree translation.

 - Types: `scm-slang` does not support complex numbers or characters.

 - Parentheses: `scm-slang` supports the use of square brackets (i.e. []) interchangably with parentheses in order to enhance the visual representation of Scheme code, similar to [Racket](https://racket-lang.org/) or [Guile Scheme](https://www.gnu.org/software/guile/).
 [See relevant discussion here](http://community.schemewiki.org/?scheme-faq-language)

 - Named let is not supported.
+Subject to change with the future refactoring of scm-slang to use an intermediate AST before final estree translation.

 - Variadic functions: `scm-slang` does not currently support variadic functions with usage of the `.` operator or the `case-lambda` syntax.

 - Import/Export: `scm-slang` follows a specialised import/export system that deviates from any standard Scheme implementation.
 It follows more closely to JavaScript syntax so as to maintain compatibility with current Source Academy modules.